cavilosa/FSND/projects/02_trivia_api/starter/README.md

 ## Game Play Mechanics

-The game designed to play all the questions in the category and will end when there are no more new questions.
+The game designed to play all the questions in the category and will end when there are no more new questions to ask.

 ## Error Handling